Stern Grove Festival San Francisco: 2023 Calendar & Tips to Attend This Popular Festival

 - Arrival Time: I recommend heading over to the shows early.
 The gates open at 12 pm.
 They only allow people with advanced registration in, but you will still want to go early to grab a seat as seats are still first come/first served.
 No every one with a ticket will be allowed entry.
-I like to head over no later than 1pm or so in order to get a good spot.
+I like to head over no later than 1 pm or so in order to get a good spot.

 - Pets: No pets are allowed in this area of the park during the concerts.
 There are other areas open for pets, but they will not allow any within the concert seating area.
 Service animals are allowed.

 - Personal Belongings: Make sure you keep an eye on your personal items at all times.
 It gets crowded (and is free!), so can attract people looking to pick up a few unattended items.

 - Recording/Photography: Neither pictures nor video is permitted during the shows.
 I recommend leaving your camera at home or the place you are staying, so you don't have to worry about it during the performances.

 Other Popular Festivals This Summer

 Yerba Buena Gardens Festival: The Yerba Buena Gardens Festival also offers free music and other cultural programs all summer long.
 Performances are held several days a week between May and October.
 Click here for more details.

 Sunday Streets: The annual Sunday Streets event features blocks of car-free streets in a specific district on one Sunday each month.
 This allows pedestrians to bike, run, or walk without worrying about traffic.
 Each event also provides live music, free health screenings, and other community activities.
 Click here for this year's schedule.

 Union Street Festival: The Union Street Festival is typically the kick-off to SF's famous summer festival season.
 This lively event features live music, gourmet food, and dozens of merchant booths with unique arts and crafts.
 You will also find a premium craft beer and wine tasting pavilion.
 Click here to learn more.